Zoran Luledzija

 Adapt the main app file

-While we have completed most of the necessary tasks, there's still a need to modify the main app file to support internationalization.
+While we have completed most of the necessary tasks, there is still a need to modify the main app file to support internationalization.
 To achieve this, our next step involves updating the App.jsx file.
-More concretely, this means wrapping the whole app with the IntlProvider, which will enable us to use localization features across all app subcomponents.
-Furthermore, we will incorporate a feature to detect the user's preferred language and optimize performance by loading only necessary translations.
+More concretely, this means wrapping the entire app with the IntlProvider, which will enable us to use localization features across all app subcomponents.
+Furthermore, we will incorporate a feature to detect the user's preferred language and optimize performance by loading only the necessary translations.
 Lastly, we will add a language switcher and configure the appropriate text direction settings.

 Wrap the app with the IntlProvider